GildedPleb/hab-guide/src/pages/poc.md

 configuration, check out the chart [here](https://github.com/GildedPleb/helm-charts/blob/master/charts/hab/examples.md#poc-hab-node)).
-Both btcd and bcoin ran into reliability issues over the same time frame, as expected, and entered crash loop backoff regularly.
+Both btcd and bcoin ran into reliability issues over the same time frame, as expected, and entered crash loop back-off regularly, and were eventually shut down.

 The standalone bitcoind instance ran on one of the NUCs and was used for performance testing.
 Thus, it did not accurately track uptime at all.